supaglue-labs/supaglue/docs/docs/api/introduction.md

 # Introduction

 Supaglue supports three APIs.
-The Management API is used to create customers, connections, and configure managed syncs.
+The Management API creates customers, connections, and configure managed syncs.
 The Actions API consists of two unified APIs, one for CRM connectors and one for sales engagement connectors.

-## APIs
+## Management API

-- [Management API V2](v2/mgmt/supaglue-management-api) can be used to manage customer integrations and connections.
+- You can use the [Management API V2](v2/mgmt/supaglue-management-api) to manage customer integrations.

-- Actions API
+## Actions API

-    - [CRM API V2](v2/crm/supaglue-crm-api) can be used to read and write data from and to third-party CRM providers.
+- You can use the [CRM API V2](v2/crm/supaglue-crm-api) to read and write data from and to third-party CRM providers.
-    - [Engagement API V2](v2/engagement/supaglue-engagement-api) (Beta) can be used to read and write data from and to third-party engagement providers.
+- You can use the [Engagement API V2](v2/engagement/supaglue-engagement-api) (beta) to read and write data from and to third-party engagement providers.

 ## API authentication

-All requests to the Supaglue API must be authenticated via an API key.
-API keys can be generated in the Management Portal on the Configuration -> API Key page.
+Your requests to the Supaglue API must contain an API key.
+You can generate an API key in the Management Portal on the Configuration -> API Key page.

 <BrowserWindow url="https://app.supaglue.io/applications/1dad4014-c295-422b-b384-1379396defd1/configuration/api_keys">